kauschik/DFV-SNN/README.md

 # <b> Deep Facial Verification Using Siamese Neural Network (DFV-SNN)</b>

 <i>DFV-SNN (Deep Face Verification with Siamese Neural Networks) is a project that aims to implement face verification using Siamese Neural Networks.
 The project utilizes captured positive images as the reference and verifies them against a given image to check for a match.
-The methodology for this project is based on the research paper titled "Siamese Neural Networks for One-shot Image Recognition" by K. Chopra, R. Hadsell, and Y. LeCun, which can be found at https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf.
-This research paper serves as the primary reference for the implementation of DFV-SNN.
+The methodology for this project is based on the research paper titled "Siamese Neural Networks for One-shot Image Recognition" by Gregory Koch, Richard Zemel, and Ruslan Salakhutdinov, from UNIVERSITY OF TORONTO.

+This research paper serves as the primary reference for the implementation of DFV-SNN (https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf).

 In this project, we will be using negative images downloaded from http://vis-www.cs.umass.edu/lfw/#download as the non-matching images to train our model.</i>